ibilux/MobyDroid/README.md

 THIS IS JUST A BETA RELEASE !
 So you should expect a ton of bugs or crash issues.
+Please feel free to reply in this thread any comments, suggestions, questions, bug reports, ect.
 if you encounter an issue or have a great ideas please file an issue on [issues](https://github.com/ibilux/MobyDroid/issues).

 ## How to Install ADB on Windows, macOS, and Linux ##